 Reiki

-What is reiki?
+What is Reiki?

 “Reiki aids in healing by helping people become energetically balanced — physically, emotionally, mentally, and spiritually,” claims Bodner.

-The advantages of Reiki for health
+The Advantages of Reiki for Health Benefits

 For the purpose of enhancing general health and wellbeing, reiki encourages relaxation, stress reduction, and symptom treatment.
-It can:

 Between you and the source of the global life force energy, reiki masters serve as a conduit.
 Through the hands of the practitioner, the energy travels to you.